cjddmut/Google-Analytics-For-Unity3D/README.md

 This will most likely not work.
 Since UAUnity tries to piggy back on an already queried property set up by the website, it will attempt to use the new interface instead of the old one.
 Since Google Analytics is being deprecated, I did not worry about making sure this case works.
 If this conflict turns out to be a common problem then it will be fixed.
 So let me know if it is a problem!

 **What platforms will UAUnity work on?**
-UAUnity has been tested on Windows, OSX, and the web player.
+UAUnity has been tested on Windows, OSX, Android, and the web player.
 There is nothing preventing it from working with other platforms so it may very well work on more.

 **Hey!
 I'm all hooked up and I'm not seeing any data!**
 It can take up to 24 hours for data to be gathered and show itself in the Universal Analytics' dashboard.
 Though if you check Real-Time > Events you can see how many events have registered in the last 30 minutes.
 Checking there is a way to verify if it's working.